 Costs were carefully controlled across all aspects of our business and we continued to review platforms, processes and systems to streamline operations.
-Our focus on high quality products and services, cost control and generation of new income, resulted in a better-than-expected surplus for 2022.
-Our surplus will enable RCNi to continue to invest in products and services to support the nursing profession.
+Our focus on high quality products and services and cost control helped offset the downturn in some of our traditional markets.
+Industry wide declines in recruitment budgets and advertising spend, however, contributed towards a trading loss at the end of the year.
+Our focus for 2025 is to continue to transform our business to return to a surplus position.

-I would like to thank RCNi staff for their continued flexibility, engagement and commitment during 2022 - as they are the powerhouse behind all that we do.
+I would like to thank RCNi staff for their continued flexibility, engagement and commitment to inspiring, educating and informing the nursing profession.

-Strategic report for the year ended 31 December 2022
+Strategic report for the year ended 31 December 2024